CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * Are employees paid by commission, wage, or salary?
 * Should the system handle employee benefits and taxes?

+##Specifying poetential customer groups and additional service expectation based on their needs (Beyond the software, but more on human resources and work flow special design)
+* Are you start up company or well developed company?

+ If it's start up company:
+* Do you want us provide payroll consulting help when emergency occurs? ( If here is yes, in software it needs to build a block for chatting room with one-to-one online consultants)
+* Do you want us link you with potential financial loan resources?
+(If here is yes, in software will build in an additional block, like social media with loan resources)

+* Do you want us provide businees credit service, which we will send your payment history to credit bureaus to help you build credit file?

+If it's system developed company:
+* Nothing special here.

+## User guide
+* Which type of user instructions do you prefer?
+(Like in form of webpage, or vedios, instruction book, or online consulting help)

 ## Accessibility
 * Do you need user interfaces to accommodate users with disabilities?
 * Which languages does it need to support?